cds-snc/consultation-references/base-product-roadmap.md

 The second milestone would be to design the content structure and validate the changes with end users.

-### Data Vizualisation
+### Data Visualization

-The third milestone would be to design data vizualisation and validate the proposed changes with end users.
+The third milestone would be to design data Visualization and validate the proposed changes with end users.

 ### Advanced Search